Richard McNally

-Richard McNally is a Professor and Director of Clinical Training at Harvard University's Department of Psychology.
-As a clinical psychologist and experimental psycho-pathologist, he studies anxiety disorders and related syndromes, such as post-traumatic stress disorder, obsessive-compulsive disorder, and complicated grief.
+Richard J. McNally (born April 17, 1954) is an American psychologist and director of clinical training at Harvard University's department of psychology.
+As a clinical psychologist and experimental psycho-pathologist, McNally studies anxiety disorders and related syndromes, such as post-traumatic stress disorder, obsessive–compulsive disorder, and complicated grief.

 Biography

-Richard J. McNally was born April 17, 1954, in Detroit, Michigan.
+McNally was born April 17, 1954, in Detroit, Michigan.
 McNally attended Edsel Ford High School and graduated in 1972.
 After graduating, he pursued a degree in journalism at Henry Ford Community College in Dearborn, Michigan.
 He later transferred to Wayne State University in his hometown of Detroit to study psychology.

 He received his B.S. in psychology from Wayne State University in 1976, and his Ph.D. in clinical psychology from the University of Illinois at Chicago in 1982.
 While studying, he was mentored by Steven Reiss.

-McNally received his clinical internship and postdoctoral fellowship at Temple University's Behavioral Therapy Unit.
-His clinical and research mentor was fellow University of Illinois alumni Edna B. Foa.
+McNally received his clinical internship and postdoctoral fellowship at Temple University's behavioral therapy unit.
+McNally's clinical and research mentor was fellow University of Illinois alumni Edna B. Foa.
 He also received clinical supervision from Ford fellowship recipient Joseph Wolpe.
-In 1984, he was appointed as an assistant professor in the Department of Psychology at the University of Health Sciences/The Chicago Medical School, where he established the Anxiety Disorders Clinic and directed the university counseling center.
-In 1991, he took a new position at the Department of Psychology of Harvard University, where he currently serves as a Professor and Director of Clinical Training.
+In 1984, he was appointed as an assistant professor in the department of psychology at the University of Health Sciences/the Chicago Medical School, where he established the Anxiety Disorders Clinic and directed the university counseling center.
+In 1991, he took a new position at the department of psychology of Harvard University, where he currently serves as a professor and director of clinical training.

-McNally is a licensed clinical psychologist, a Fellow of the Association for Psychological Science and the Association for Behavioral and Cognitive Therapies, winner of the 2005 Distinguished Scientist Award from the Society for the Science of Clinical Psychology, and the winner of the 2010 Outstanding Mentor Award from the Association for Behavioral and Cognitive Therapies.
+McNally is a licensed clinical psychologist, a fellow of the Association for Psychological Science and the Association for Behavioral and Cognitive Therapies, winner of the 2005 Distinguished Scientist Award from the Society for the Science of Clinical Psychology, and the winner of the 2010 Outstanding Mentor Award from the Association for Behavioral and Cognitive Therapies.

-He has been an associate editor for the journal Behavior Therapy, and has served on the editorial boards of the Clinical Psychology Review, Journal of Anxiety Disorders, Behavior Research and Therapy, Journal of Abnormal Psychology, and Psychological Science.
-He also served on the specific phobia and post-traumatic stress disorder committees of the DSM-IV task force.
-McNally is on the Institute for Scientific Information's “Highly Cited” list for psychology and psychiatry (top 0.5% of authors worldwide in terms of citation impact).
+He has been an associate editor for the journal Behavior Therapy, and has served on the editorial boards of Clinical Psychology Review, Journal of Anxiety Disorders, Behavior Research and Therapy, Journal of Abnormal Psychology, and Psychological Science.
+McNally also served on the specific phobia and post-traumatic stress disorder committees of the DSM-IV task force.
+McNally is on the Institute for Scientific Information's "highly cited" list for psychology and psychiatry (top 0.5% of authors worldwide in terms of citation impact).

-He has over 430 publications, most concerning anxiety disorders, including the books: Panic Disorder: A Critical Analysis(1994), Remembering Trauma(2003), and What is Mental Illness?(2011).
+McNally has over 430 publications, most concerning anxiety disorders, including the books Panic Disorder: A Critical Analysis (1994), Remembering Trauma (2003), and What is Mental Illness?
+(2011).
 He has also conducted laboratory studies concerning cognitive functioning in adults reporting histories of childhood sexual abuse (including those reporting recovered memories of abuse).
 Based upon his research on the controversial topic of recovered memories of childhood sexual abuse in adulthood, he concluded that there is no scientifically convincing evidence that people can repress or dissociate memories of truly traumatic events that they have experienced.
 A recent research emphasis is the application of network analysis to the understanding of psychopathology.